 If you or your spouse paid Medicare taxes while working or if you are eligible for retirement benefits from either Social Security or the Railroad Retirement Board, you will not have to pay a premium for Medicare Part A. If you worked for 30 to 39 quarters of your life and paid Medicare taxes, your premium will be $240 per month in 2019.
 If you worked and paid Medicare taxes for less than 30 quarters of your life (or did not work at all), your premium will be $437 per month in 2019.*

-Most beneficiaries will be responsible for coinsurance for hospital and skilled nursing facility stays as well.
+Most beneficiaries will be responsible for a deductible and coinsurance for hospital and skilled nursing facility stays as well.
 See the charts below for what your other costs may be.

 *If you do not enroll when you first become eligible, you will face up to a 10% premium increase for enrolling late.